slantz/selectum/README.md

 > Custom native HTML5 select, using data attributes and vanilla JS events which can update url search params via history API and show subsets of other custom selects.
 Can have reset button to pick any value or reset dependent selects.
 Has an ability to set default palceholder text.
 Click can be handled via plugin or set with special data attribute.

+> Great for Server or Client side rendering!!!

 > This is fully jQuery or other libraries independent plugin, can be fully configured with ```[data-attributes]``` or via JS constructor function.

 > One of the main advantages of this plugin is that it doesn't render any precompiled layout, you can attach this plugin to any HTML structure and configure it via data attributes or proper css classes.
 It acts as a separate module or web component.